top of page

 Screenshot 2025-02-12 at 9.54.31 PM.png

-On the other hand, we are also interested in the dynamic nature of the lattice.
-Upon external trigger, we observed a photo emission response that is self-healable once the trigger is removed.
-We call it a "reconfigurable material" that can be potentially used for photonic memory.
+In parallel, we are exploring the dynamic nature of the perovskite lattice.
+Upon external stimulation, we observe a photoemission response that is self-healing once the stimulus is removed.
+We refer to this behavior as a “reconfigurable material,” which holds promise for use in photonic memory and adaptive optoelectronic systems.

 Semiconductors for space